abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

     * Click **New issue**
     * Give a title **Update-Pipeline**
     * Click the **Tanuki icon** next to preview in the description area.
 Click **Generate issue description** in the resulting dropdown and use this prompt: `Provide a short description around updating our pipeline to use Auto DevOps` then click **Submit**.

+> Ensure you are _plain text editing_ to see the icon above

     * Click **Assign to me** to assign the issue to yourself.
 Even if your name doesn't appear in the dropdown you can still write in your GitLab id
     * Select the milestone (**Tanuki-Racing-Migration-Milestone**)
     * Assign the label **P2**